MethHouseTestHouse/MethHouseTestHouse.github.io/README.md

 - **E-Mail:** methhousetesthouse@gmail.com

-The TestHouse is what I'm currently using for practice and test features in my free time for web dev
+The TestHouse is what I'm currently using for practice and testing features in my free time for web dev.

 ## Features